-Effective Fall 2013, there is a course withdrawal limit for all degree-seeking and non-degree seeking undergraduate students.
-The limit is six (6) UNF course withdrawals.
+There is a course withdrawal limit for all degree-seeking and non-degree seeking undergraduate students.
+The limit is six UNF course withdrawals.

 Unused withdrawals are forfeited and may not be carried forward.
 After the withdrawal limit is reached, students will be blocked from further course withdrawals by the myWings registration system.

-Any course withdrawals that took place prior to Fall 2013 do not count toward the limit.
-The withdrawal limitation only applies to courses taken in Fall 2013 or later.
+Any course withdrawals that took place prior to fall 2013 do not count towards this limit.
+The withdrawal limitation only applies to courses taken in fall 2013 or later.

 Students are encouraged to meet with their advisor prior to completing a course withdrawal if there are questions about how this will affect the academic record or future coursework options.

 Please note that graduate students do not have a withdrawal limit.